 St. James Parish deputy fired after computer-aided solicitation of minor, obstruction of justice arrest

-GRAMERCY — A St. James Parish deputy was fired after he was arrested on indecent behavior, computer-aided solicitation of a minor and malfeasance charges.
+GRAMERCY — A St. James Parish deputy was fired after he was arrested for soliciting minors for images and videos of themselves committing "a lewd and lascivious or sex act in exchange for money," the authorities said.

+on indecent behavior, computer-aided solicitation of a minor and malfeasance charges.

 Deputies said that 23-year-old Tykeim Simoneaux was arrested Wednesday following a joint investigation by the Louisiana Bureau of Investigation and the St. James Parish Sheriff’s Office.